– Mission Statement –

 – Our Impact –

-In our eight years of work, we have exonerated five men – Eugene Gilyard, Lance Felder, Jim Fogle, Donte Rollins, and Shaurn Thomas – and one woman, Crystal Weimer, from unjust incarcerations.
-In addition, we have secured new trials for two Pennsylvanians wrongly convicted, and helped in two cases which resulted in Alford pleas – where the men pled no contest to reduced charges while asserting their innocence and were immediately released from prison.
+In our eight years of work, we have exonerated six men – Eugene Gilyard, Lance Felder, Jim Fogle, Donte Rollins, Shaurn Thomas, and Marshall Hale – and one woman, Crystal Weimer, from unjust incarcerations.
+In addition, we have secured new trials for four Pennsylvanians wrongly convicted, Dontia Patterson, Letitia “Teri” Smallwood, Greg Brown, and Larry “Trent” Roberts, and helped in three cases which resulted in Alford pleas – where Kenneth Granger, James Hugney, and Lorenzo Johnson pled no contest to reduced charges while asserting their innocence and were immediately released from prison.
 Another client, Tyrone Jones, was among the first Pennsylvanians resentenced as a former “juvenile lifer.”
 Tyrone was paroled even as he continued to assert his innocence.

 In addition to identifying and litigating cases for the convicted innocent, the Pennsylvania Innocence Project works to improve the criminal justice system to prevent innocent people from being convicted.
 The Project works to educate all stakeholders in the criminal justice system on the reasons for wrongful convictions, and to promote policies that will prevent such tragedies from occurring.
 The Project also works to promote legislation to loosen Pennsylvania’s draconian post-conviction laws to allow convicted individuals a fair chance of having evidence of their innocence presented in court – including updating our post-conviction DNA access laws.